cmu-sei/redemption/README.md

                         files).
 Choices: [true, false].
   --skip-dom {true,false}
                         Skip dominator analysis

+See the Redemption README.md file For more info.
 ```

 As specified above, the `STEP_DIR` is a directory the tool uses to put intermediate files of the steps of the process, including output from `brain` with enhanced AST and enhanced alerts, plus repairs that may be applied.
 This information is useful for understanding more about a particular repair, for instance if the repair result is not as you expected.
 The `*.nulldom.json` intermediate files are stored there even if environment variable `pytest_keep` is set to `false`.
 Output of other individual modules (ear, brain, etc.) are stored in `STEP_DIR` only if environment variable `pytest_keep` is set to `true`.